Tracking Employee Turnover

 What is the Key to Reducing Employee Turnover?

-When considering talent analytics, there are a few key areas you should be factoring into your analysis:
+Take time in collecting data and determining how to calculate employee turnover in a way that will reveal the best opportunities for your company.
+When considering talent analytics, there are at least five key areas that you should be factoring into your analysis:

 Labor turnover trends in a particular department or in management roles may reveal that the level of training being offered during employees’ tenure must increase or be augmented to avoid loss of key personnel.